How to Create a QR Code in 2026 (Step-by-Step Guide)

 - Dynamic QR codes encode a short redirect URL that resolves to your actual destination.
 You can change the target URL anytime without reprinting, and every scan is tracked with analytics.

-When to use static: One-time personal use, WiFi passwords printed on a sign, text-only QR codes.
+When to use static: One-time personal use, WiFi passwords printed on a sign (teachers love these for classroom WiFi sharing), text-only QR codes.

 In QRLynx, toggle "Dynamic URL" in the Advanced Features section to make any QR code dynamic.
-The free Starter plan includes 1 dynamic QR code with full scan analytics.
+The free Starter plan includes 3 dynamic QR codes with full scan analytics.
 Want to compare dynamic QR code platforms?
 See our top 10 dynamic QR code generators comparison.
 For a deeper look at the differences, see our static vs dynamic QR code guide.

 How to Customize Your QR Code Design

 A plain black-and-white QR code works, but a branded QR code gets more scans.
-Studies show that customized QR codes with brand colors and logos see up to 2x higher scan rates compared to generic codes.
+Studies show that customized QR codes with brand colors and logos see up to 2x higher scan rates compared to generic codes (Statista).

 Here's what you can customize in QRLynx: